What is Legg-Calvé-Perthes disease in children?

 lasts for 1 to 3 years.

 Healing phase.
 Normal bone cells replace the new bone cells.
 This last phase can last a few years

 to complete the healing process.

 in boys than girls.
-It can be seen in children 2 to 12 years of age.
-The majority
+It can be seen in children ages 2 to 12.
+The majority of cases

 What are the symptoms of Legg-Calvé-Perthes disease in a child?